chinapedia/wikipedia.abstract.en/Page/Ray_Bradbury.md

 Early life

-Ray_Bradbury_HS_Yearbook.jpeg Bradbury was born on August 22, 1920,[3] in Waukegan, Illinois,[4] to Esther (née Moberg) Bradbury (1888–1966), a Swedish immigrant, and Leonard Spaulding Bradbury (1890–1957),[5] a power and telephone lineman of English ancestry.[6]
+Bradbury was born on August 22, 1920,[3] in Waukegan, Illinois,[4] to Esther (née Moberg) Bradbury (1888–1966), a Swedish immigrant, and Leonard Spaulding Bradbury (1890–1957),[5] a power and telephone lineman of English ancestry.[6]
 He was given the middle name "Douglas" after the actor Douglas Fairbanks.
 Bradbury was related to the American Shakespeare scholar Douglas Spaulding[7] and descended from Mary Bradbury, who was tried at one of the Salem witch trials in 1692.[8]

 Bradbury was surrounded by an extended family during his early childhood and formative years in Waukegan.
 An aunt read him short stories when he was a child.[9]
 This period provided foundations for both the author and his stories.
 In Bradbury's works of fiction, 1920s Waukegan becomes "Green Town", Illinois.